Animal Aid is committed to protecting your personal information. We value your support and respect your privacy.

 What information will Animal Aid collect about me?

 When you take action to support Animal Aid, we may keep a record of the details you enter onto our website or in response to any emailed or postal request.
 This could include your name, address, postcode, and any optional information you have added, such as your title.
-But no card details are ever stored.

 We also keep a record of donations, subscriptions and goods orders that you make.